 Here are the reasons:

-- The most common reason for our worry is that our recorded voice does not sound how we expect it to be.
+- The most frequent cause of our anxiety is that our recorded voice does not sound exactly how we anticipate it to.
+The low frequency that we normally hear is missing.

 - We cringe because we sound higher-pitched than we think we should.